bioimage-io/bioimageio-chatbot/README.md

 If you encounter any issues, please report them via [Github issues](https://github.com/bioimage-io/bioimageio-chatbot/issues).

+### Asking Questions

+To ask the chatbot a question, simply type your query and send it.
+The chatbot will analyze your question and provide a relevant response.
+You can ask questions related to bioimage analysis, software tools, models, and more.

+### Personalized Responses

+The chatbot uses your user profile information, such as your name, occupation, and background, to personalize its responses.
+This ensures that the information you receive is tailored to your specific needs.

 ## Setup the Chatbot locally

 If you want to run the chatbot server locally, you need to have an OpenAI API key.
 You can get one by signing up at [OpenAI](https://beta.openai.com/).
 Once you have your API key, you can install the chatbot package via pip and set the environment variables: